 As you can see in the ladder diagram from the service manual, action step 1A is to check the fuel cap.
 Note: By popular demand I added a common evap system electrical diagram at the bottom.
 Watch the short video and review the diagrams to see how this system works.
 First, lets talk a little more about the gas cap code and the possible causes.

-Many mechanics and drivers consider this a nuisance code, because it doesn't change how the engine runs.
-The truth is, this code is mandated by the government to protect the atmosphere from fuel vapors.
+Many mechanics and drivers consider this a nuisance code.
+It doesn't change how the engine runs.
+The truth is, the government mandates this code to protect the atmosphere from fuel vapor.
 The check engine light will come on and set a code if the fuel system isn't sealed air tight.
-On some automobiles it is known as the P0440 code.
+On some automobiles it's known as the P0440 code.

-I also wanted to talk more about the evaporation emissions system that can set other diagnostic trouble codes in the P0400 range.
+I also want to talk more about the evaporation emissions system.
+This system sets other diagnostic trouble codes in the P0400 range.

 After posting my short video on YouTube I received many comments saying the gas cap is not the only reason that p0440 code will set.
-I totally agree and was just saying the most common cause is a loose or broken gas cap.
+I agree, and was just saying the most common cause is a loose or broken gas cap.
 Not the only cause.

-First of all the function of the evap emissions control system is to eliminate or reduce the amount of fuel vapors that are released into the atmosphere as mandated by the clean air act and our Federal Government.
+First of all the function of the evap emissions control system is to eliminate or reduce the amount of fuel vapors released into the atmosphere.
+This has become part of the clean air act amended by our Federal Government.

 If there is no vapor leaks the pressure builds until the pump shuts off and the test is passed.
 If there is a leak, pressure won't build and the pump runs to long and the test fails.
 The P0440 - P0459 series of diagnostic trouble codes are set depending on the results of this automatic test.

-If the rubber seal on the fuel cap isn't sealing, because the cap is loose or cross threaded, the pressure the test pump supplies will escape and trigger the service engine soon light.
+If the rubber seal on the fuel cap isn't sealing, because the cap is loose or cross threaded, the pressure test fails.
+The pump never reaches its desired pressure and therefore triggers the service engine soon light.